Great Lakes Exposition: Other

 Another attraction was a floating stage on the current site of the Great Lakes Science Center; the stage was home to jazz concerts by the Bob Crosby Orchestra.

 Post Exposition

 The exposition was dismantled quickly, taken down right after closing day on September 26, 1937.
-Only the Donald Gray Gardens were left standing behind Cleveland Stadium until 1997 when FirstEnergy Stadium was starting construction.
+Only the Donald Gray Gardens were left standing behind Cleveland Stadium until 1997 when construction started on Cleveland Browns Stadium on the same site.
 The total number of visitors after both summers was 7 million (compared to Chicago's exposition of 27 million total visitors) and was less than hoped for.
 Any plans for permanent recreation facilities along the lakeside were not achieved.

 Conclusion

 Although the Great Lakes Exposition gained some international attention, it never became a world fair.
-The area of town that was used for the vast exposition is now home to the Great Lakes Science Center, FirstEnergy Stadium, and the Rock and Roll Hall of Fame.
+The area of town that was used for the vast exposition is now home to the Great Lakes Science Center and the Rock and Roll Hall of Fame.